60 Pleasant Street, Bridgewater, NS, B4V 3X9

 Energize Bridgewater Advisory Committee (EBAC)

-The Energize Bridgewater Advisory Committee (EBAC) is a committee of Bridgewater town council made up of residents and representatvies of relevant sectors.
+The Energize Bridgewater Advisory Committee (EBAC) is a committee of Bridgewater Town Council made up of residents and community partners.
 The committee meets every two months.
-For more information and to get involved, visit the EBAC web page here.
+For more information and to get involved, visit the EBAC webpage.

 What is Energy Poverty?